-The maximum number of shares of Common Stock with respect to which any stock option, stock appreciation right or shares of restricted stock that are subject to the attainment of specified performance goals and intended to satisfy Section 162(m) of the Code that may be granted under the Plan during any fiscal year to any eligible employee or consultant will be 600,000 shares per type of award, subject to a total limit on the number of shares of Common Stock with respect to all awards of 750,000 shares during any fiscal year.
-There are no annual limits on the number of shares of Common Stock with respect to any award of performance goals.
-The maximum number of shares of Common Stock with respect to any award of performance shares to an eligible employee or consultant during any fiscal year is 300,000 shares.
-The maximum number of shares of Common Stock with respect to which any stock option (other than incentive stock options), stock appreciation right, performance share or other stock-based award that may be granted under the Plan during any fiscal year to any non-employee director will be 150,000 shares, which reflects the Stock Split, per type of award.
-We have not requested an increase to these limits but they reflect the Stock Split.
-The maximum payment that may be made to an eligible employee or consultant under any performance-based cash award during any fiscal year and subject to the attainment of specified performance goals will be \$10,000,000.
-Awards granted under the 2006 Plan after the our stockholders' 2009 annual meeting to non-employee directors cannot exceed more than 10% of the total number of shares of Common Stock reserved for awards under the 2006 Plan.
+The maximum number of shares of Common Stock with respect to which any stock option, stock appreciation right or shares of restricted stock that are subject to the attainment of specified performance goals and intended to satisfy Section 162(m) of the Code that may be granted under the Plan during any fiscal year to any eligible employee or consultant will be 1,500,000 shares (an increase of 150,000 shares over that presently allowable under the 2006 Plan) per type of award, subject to a total limit on the number of shares of Common Stock with respect to all awards of 1,800,000 shares (an increase of 112,500 shares over that presently allowable under the 2006 Plan) during any fiscal year.
+There are no annual limits on the number of shares of Common Stock with respect to an award to eligible employees or consultants of restricted stock that is not subject to the attainment of specified performance goals.
+The maximum number of shares of Common Stock with respect to any award of performance shares to an eligible employee or consultant during any fiscal year is 1,500,000 shares (an increase of 825,000 shares over that presently allowable under the 2006 Plan).
+In each instance, the number of shares indicated in this paragraph have been adjusted for the Stock Splits.

+The maximum number of shares of Common Stock with respect to which any stock option (other than incentive stock options), stock appreciation right, performance share or other stock-based award that may be granted under the Plan during any fiscal year to any non-employee director will be 337,500 shares per type of award, subject to a total limit on the number of shares of Common Stock with respect to all awards of 450,000 shares during any fiscal year.
+The Amendment does not contemplated an increase in this limit but it does reflect the Stock Splits.

+The maximum payment that may be made to an eligible employee or consultant under any performance-based cash award during any fiscal year and subject to the attainment of specified performance goals is \$10,000,000.
+Awards granted under the 2006 Plan to non-employee directors cannot exceed more than 10% of the total number of shares of Common Stock reserved for awards under the 2006 Plan.

-The 2006 Plan requires that the Committee appropriately adjust the above individual maximum share limitations, the aggregate number of shares of Common Stock available for the grant of awards and the exercise price of an award to reflect any change in the Company's capital structure or business by reason of certain corporate transactions or events.
+The 2006 Plan requires that the Committee appropriately adjust the above individual maximum share limitations, the aggregate number of shares of Common Stock available for the grant of awards and the exercise price of an award to reflect any change in the Company's capital structure or business by reason of certain corporate transactions or events, such as the Stock Splits.

-Under the 2006 Plan, the number of shares of Common Stock available for the purpose of awards under the 2006 Plan are reduced by (i) the total number of options or stock appreciation rights exercised, regardless of whether any of the shares of Common Stock underlying such awards are not actually issued to the participant as the result of a net settlement, (ii) any shares of Common Stock used to pay any exercise price or tax withholding obligation with respect to any award and (iii) any shares of Common Stock repurchased by the Company on the open market with the proceeds of a stock option exercise price.
+Under the 2006 Plan, the number of shares of Common Stock available for awards are reduced by (i) the total number of options or stock appreciation rights exercised, regardless of whether any of the shares of Common Stock underlying such awards are actually issued to the participant as the result of a net settlement, (ii) any shares of Common Stock used to pay any exercise price or tax withholding obligation with respect to any award and (iii) any shares of Common Stock repurchased by the Company on the open market with the proceeds of a stock option exercise price.